-Miriam Romero joined the faculty of the Department of Modern Languages at Norwich University in 2020.
-She completed her PhD in Latin American Studies at the University of Oklahoma.
-She holds a B.A. in Spanish with Teaching Certification and a M.A. in Spanish Literature and Culture from the University of Texas at Brownsville.
+Miriam Romero joined Norwich University’s Modern Languages Department faculty in 2020.
+She completed her doctorate in Latin American Studies at the University of Oklahoma.
+She holds a Bachelor of Arts in Spanish with teaching certification and a Mastwer of Arts in Spanish literature and culture from the University of Texas, Brownsville.

 At Norwich, she teaches Spanish I and II, Advanced Spanish I, Spanish American Short Stories, and specialized courses in Spanish such as Spanish for Heritage Speakers and Spanish for Law Enforcement.

-Her research interests encompass literature and culture from Latin American countries from the XXth and XXIst centuries with an emphasis on Borderlands’ Literature and Theory, diaspora, and immigration.
-She is also interested in creative writing.
-Her creative work has been published in literary magazines from several countries.
+Her research interests encompass literature and culture from Latin American countries from th 20th and 21st centuries with an emphasis on borderlands’ literature and theory, diaspora, and immigration.
+She is also interested in creative writing; her creative work has been published in literary magazines from several countries.
 She also participated as co-editor of El Valle at the University of Texas at Brownsville, De Puño y Letra Vols.
 1 and 2, and Pegaso, a journal of Latin American art and culture, at the University of Oklahoma.